rust-lang/nomicon/src/lifetimes.md

     }
 }
 ```

+(for brevity, we don't show the third implicit scope that would be introduced
+to limit to lifetimes of the borrows in the call to `print_shortest`)

 Now we see that the references passed as arguments to `print_shortest`
 actually have different lifetimes (and thus a different type!) since the values